lucatume/function-mocker/README.md

     FunctionMocker::init();

 #### Including and excluding files from the wrapping
-By default any library in the `vendor` folder will be excluded from the input wrapping and everything else will be included.
-If files in any of the `vendor` sub-folders need to be wrapped for testing purposes, or a folder that's not in the `vendor` folder needs to be excluded, then an array of options can be passed to the `init` method like
+By default some libraries in the `vendor` folder will be excluded from the input wrapping and everything else will be included.
+If files in any of the `vendor` sub-folders need (or need not) to be wrapped for testing purposes, or a folder that's not in the `vendor` folder needs to be excluded, then an array of options can be passed to the `init` method like

     <?php
         // This is global bootstrap for autoloading